 You can use Dolphin to create a personal or business site.
-The tool is structured on a chat-based call-and-response, point-and-click model.
+It asks you questions and then builds a site based on your answers.
 Dolphin will ask you first to specify the name of your business or site.

 Next, you'll select an industry from several choices: health and wellness, services, art and design, restaurant, photography, sports, portfolio site, music, community, cars and transportation, architecture, and home and garden.
 If none of these really work for you, you can specify your own label.